Does my home warranty cover my furnace?

 When your furnace and heating system are not working properly, you may be left wondering: Will my home warranty cover my furnace breakdown?

-We will answer this and give you some tips to keep your furnace functioning at its best all winter long.
+We will answer this and give you some tips to keep your furnace functioning and well maintained all winter long.